This concerns film that feature outbreaks of plague and disease as depicted in genre cinema. This falls into roughly three groupings:-

 The Last Man on Earth (1964), the only faithful version of Richard Matheson’s I Am Legend (1954), concerns the titular last man at siege from hordes of vampires created by biowarfare.
 These are replaced by mutants in The Omega Man (1971) and I Am Legend (2007).
-Plague creates a race of vampire-like mutants in Ultraviolet (2006).
+Vampire Virus (2020) treats vampirism as a deadly viral infection, while plague creates a race of vampire-like mutants in Ultraviolet (2006).
 Hidden (2015) takes place in a fallout shelter as a family huddle from an infection above that has created mutants.

 Other Plague Outbreaks

 George A. Romero’s underrated The Crazies (1973) created the theme of a biospill sending the population of a small town crazy.
 In a similar vein, there was also the modestly effective Impulse (1984) about a town being driven crazy by a toxic biospill.
 The idea of a madness-inducing contagion features in other films like Warning Sign (1985), Dead Air (2009), Salvage (2009), The Collapsed (2011), Patient Zero (2012), Mayhem (2017) and Mom & Dad (2017).
 These are dealt with in more detail under the theme Films About Mass Insanity.